MSM speeds up post-weight training recovery

 Intensive strength training stresses muscle cells and results in inflammation.
 The quicker the inflammation disappears, the faster the muscles recover.
 And you can guess what direction the researchers' thinking took: whether MSM supplementation might help speed up muscle recovery.

 The study was sponsored by TandemRain Innovations, George Bergstrom's company.
 Bergstrom is also the driving force behind Bergstrom Nutrition [bergstromnutrition.com], the producer of the MSM preparation OptiMSM.
-This is the MSM that the researchers gave to their eight male subjects.

 The researchers divided their subjects into two groups.
 One group were given a daily dose of 1.5 g MSM for 28 days; the other group were given 3 g MSM.
 Before and after the supplementation period the men trained their quadriceps by doing 18 sets on the leg extension machine.